 Midlothian (804) 594-1519

 The College provides an early alert system that encourages faculty to identify students who are at risk of not succeeding academically.
 Those students are informed about specific concerns via email and possibly by phone, if apropriate.
-During interventions, students are offered support, strategies for learning success, and referrals to campus resources.
+Through our Retention Coaches, students are offered support, strategies for learning success, and referrals to campus resources.

 Student Information Center / MyTyler Helpdesk